ucsffrancislab/genomics/data/20210223-TCGA-GBMLGG-WTCCC-Affy6/20210223-prep_for_imputation/README.md

 Error: All variants excluded.
 ```

 Ends with an Error?
 Hmm.
-I think that this doesn't include X and Y.
+I think that this doesn't include X and Y, so I think we're good.

 ###	Create vcf using VcfCooker